franciscoxavier04/pm-BIM/docs/getting-started/work-packages-introduction/README.md

 ![Activity tab in a detailed view of a work package in OpenProject](openproject_getting_started_work_packages_activity_tab.png)

-To notify other people about changes in your work packages activities, you can comment and type an **@** in front of the username you want to inform and when you publish your message the person you have tagged will get a notification in OpenProject.
+To notify other people about changes in your work packages activities, you can comment and type an **@** in front of the username you want to inform.
+When you publish your message, the person you have tagged will get a notification.
 The aggregation of changes in the Activity list can be configured in the [system administration](../../system-admin-guide/calendars-and-dates/#date-format).

 To find out more about the work package functionalities, please visit our detailed [user guide for work packages](../../user-guide/work-packages).